 - The logging level.
-Whenever a message is received whose level is lower than the logger's logging level, the message is ignored, but no other logger will be called to handle the message (effectively preventing the message from bubbling further).
+Whenever a message is received whose level is lower than the logger's logging level, the message is ignored, but no other logger will be called to handle the message (effectively preventing the message from bubbling further). - The record factory.
+This factory is used to create records of logging messages, intended to keep track of the message's contextual information.
+This factory must implement the Plop::RecordFactoryInterface interface and is usually an instance of Plop::RecordFactory. - Filters. - Handlers.

-- Filters.

-- Handlers.